Term Of The Day – Average Value Method

 Estimated Average Value of Claims = Total Incurred / Number of Claims

-I recommend splitting the Lost Time from the medical only claims.
-Medical only claims tend to skew the lost time figures and visa-versa.
+I recommend splitting the Lost Time from the medical-only claims.
+Medical-only claims tend to skew the lost time figures and vice versa.

 Estimated Average Value of Lost Time Claims = Lost Time Total Incurred / Number of Lost Time Claims